Courtney Burke: Buffalo Beauts

 Burke was selected fourth overall by the Buffalo Beauts in the 2015 NWHL Draft while still a junior in college.
 She participated in the 3rd NWHL All-Star Game.

 International

 Burke helped the United States women's national under-18 ice hockey team capture gold at the 2011 IIHF World Women's U18 Championships in Stockholm, Sweden.
 The team won silver at the same tournament the following year, losing the rematch to Canada.
-After that tournament, Burke didn't compete internationally until 2015, where she played two games for the U.S. in the IIHF Under-22 Women's series.
+After that tournament, Burke didn't compete internationally until 2015, when she played two games for the U.S. in the IIHF Under-22 Women's series.